• Skip to primary navigation

 Bon Appetit magazine has an easy recipe for making Ricotta Cheese.

-Start with a good sized skillet and add 2 tablespoons of olive oil.
+Start with a good-sized skillet and add 2 tablespoons of olive oil.
 I like to add the mushrooms first and let them cook until they release their moisture, which takes 5 or 6 minutes.
 Then add the peppers and zucchini.
 Cook them to soften slightly, another 5 or 6 minutes.
-The zucchini especially does not have to be sloppy soft.
-It gets baked and finished in the pie plate.
+The zucchini especially does not have to be too soft because it gets baked and finished in the pie plate.

 9 1/2" pie plate with baked vegetable quiche.

-Leftovers can be be frozen or reheated in the oven or a microwave.
+If you have any leftovers, they can be frozen or reheated in the oven or microwave.

 Plate with a slice of vegetable quiche and buttered bread.